PBIF Program Description

 Overview

-The Pro Bono Innovation Fund (PBIF) offers grants to collaboratively engage more lawyers and other professionals in pro bono service, address gaps in legal services and persistent challenges in the pro bono delivery system.
-Since 2014, Pro Bono Innovation Fund has invested more than $35,000,000 to 121 projects in 34 states, the District of Columbia, and the U.S. Virgin Islands.
+The Pro Bono Innovation Fund (PBIF) offers grants to creatively engage more lawyers and other professionals in pro bono service and address gaps in legal services and persistent challenges in the pro bono delivery system.
+Since 2014, PBIF has invested more than $50,000,000 in 180 projects in 38 states, the District of Columbia, and the U.S. Virgin Islands.

 Eligibility

-PBIF only accepts Project and Transformation grant applications from legal aid organizations already receiving an LSC Basic Field Grant.
-PBIF Sustainability grants are only open to former PBIF Project grantees that were awarded a grant within two years prior to the current funding cycle.
+PBIF only accepts Project, Project Incubation and Sustainability Grant Applications - from legal aid organizations already receiving an LSC Basic Field Grant.
+PBIF Sustainability grants are only open to former PBIF Project grantees who received a grant within two years before the current funding cycle.

-If you are an LSC-funded organization interested in applying, we encourage you to consider developing project models that offer impactful and replicable solutions to persistent challenges in your current pro bono delivery system.
+If you are an LSC-funded organization interested in applying, we encourage you to consider developing project models that deliver impactful, replicable solutions to persistent challenges in your current pro bono delivery system.